SS La Bourgogne: Legal cases

 On 22 August 1900, 36 parties filed claims against CGT in the a US District Court.
 Their claims totalled more than $1 million.
 However, on 15 May 1900 CGT had filed a petition for limitation of liability with the United States District Court for the District of Connecticut in New Haven.

 In April 1901, claimants asked the District Court to order CGT to provide as evidence La Bourgognes logbooks for the two years prior to the sinking, and of any other log books from that period for ships on the same route of which Deloncle was Master at the time.
 On 15 May the District Court granted the order.
-In October 1901 Judge Townsend heard the case.
+In October 1901 Judge William Kneeland Townsend heard the case.
 CGT had not complied with the order, and claimed that it could not produce the logbooks as they "had not been preserved".
 The District Court rejected CGT's submission as "hearsay".
 However, the claimants did not pursue the matter further in the case.

 On 22 March 1902 Judge Townsend ruled in CGT's favour, finding that the company had properly equipped La Bourgogne with lifeboats and other safety equipment.
 Townsend found that CGT had provided the correct regulations for its ships to reduce speed in fog, and it was not the company's fault that La Bourgogne had failed to do so.
 Hence he ruled that claimants could not recover damages for negligence causing loss of life on the high seas.
 Townsend also granted CGT's petitions to appoint a trustee to whom to transfer CGT's interests in the ship and its pending freight, and a commissioner to receive proof from claimants making claims against CGT.